 Some companies that have finished quantum computing systems in 2022 include IBM, Quantum Computing Inc., Xanadu, Microsoft (via Azure Quantum), and D-Wave Systems.

 Potential Benefits of Quantum Computing

-Quantum computing has the power to bring significant change, especially in areas such as finance and investing.
+Quantum computing is one of the emerging technologies that have the power to bring significant change, especially in areas such as finance and investing.
 Some potential benefits include:

 - Ability to dig deeper into financial analytics faster and with more accuracy

 - Support for faster decision-making, whether that involves trades or business pivots

 - Better financial modeling, leading to cost savings

 Consider the case of trading optimization.
 Trading and valuation today rely on ever-increasing data models, often considering factors such as funding, credit, debit, margin, and capital.
 Additionally, risk-averse investors balance conservative action with a desire to back businesses or buy into funds that align with personal or societal beliefs, bringing ESG factors into the mix.